rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## noHtml5Validate

 If set to true, turns off HTML5 validation on the form.
-Set to `false` on default.
+Set to `true` by default.

 ## noValidate